The tournament field has historically filled up to the cap of 96 teams, so we encourage teams to start the registration process as early as possible.

 1. Filling out the NSC registration form, which opens on November 1, 2016.
 Please note that solely filling out this form does not guarantee a spot in the NSC field.

-2. Making a $100 down payment, or alternatively, full payment of their registration costs.
+2. Making a $100 deposit, or alternatively, full payment of their registration costs.
 Teams are guaranteed a spot in the NSC field once this payment is received.
 Spots in the field will be reserved based on the deposit receipt date, and in the event of the tie, on postmark date.

 Payment may be made securely online via Paypal, or in the form of a check made out to “Partnership for Academic Competition Excellence” sent to: